ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 ~~~
 {: .error}

-If you look closely at the error messages, you can see that these error concern
+If you look closely at the error messages, you can see the reasons for these errors
 e.g. the units of the coordinates.
 ESMValTool tries to fix them automatically,
 but since no units are defined on the coordinates, this fails.